microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 The Microsoft Purview Microsoft Graph APIs for eDiscovery enable organizations to automate repetitive tasks and integrate with their existing eDiscovery tools to build repeatable workflows that industry regulations might require.

-Implementing app-only access using Microsoft Graph API ensures secure and efficient access to needed resources.
+Implement app-only access using Microsoft Graph API to ensure secure and efficient access to needed resources.
 This step-by-step guide walks you through setting up app-only access for Purview eDiscovery, ensuring your applications are compliant and secure.

 ## Why app-only access?